n2cholas/jax-resnet/README.md

 ## Usage

-See the bottom of `jax-resnet/resnet.py` for the available aliases for the ResNet variants (all models are in [Flax](https://github.com/google/flax))
+See the bottom of `jax-resnet/resnet.py` for the available aliases/options for the ResNet variants (all models are in [Flax](https://github.com/google/flax))

 Pretrained checkpoints from
 [`torch.hub`](https://pytorch.org/docs/stable/hub.html) are available for the